Confidence intervals for functionals in constrained inverse problems via data-adaptive sampling-based calibration: Numerical experiments

 \subsubsection{Smooth setting}

-Using the smooth $\bx^*$ shown in \Cref{fig:unfolding_true_settings}, \cite{stanley_unfolding} showed that the OSB interval over-covers at the $95$\% level.
-Furthermore, it was shown that the OSB interval was the shortest across a range of other interval options, including SSB, prior optimized, and minimax.
-As such, for this setting, we show that our interval constructions not only achieve nominal coverage, but the sliced constructions dramatically reduce over-coverage compared to OSB by producing substantially shorter intervals on average.
+We show that our interval constructions achieve nominal coverage and the sliced constructions reduce over-coverage compared to OSB by producing shorter intervals on average.
 Estimated coverage and expected interval lengths are shown in \Cref{fig:unfolding_coverage_length}.

-Both Global interval constructions and OSB dramatically over-cover which highlights the conservatism of the Global constructions.
-These estimated coverage values indicate that within each observation's Berger--Boos set, there is a parameter setting against which the method has to protect that is substantially more difficult to cover than the true realistic parameter setting.
-Interestingly, both Global constructions produce markedly longer intervals on average compared with the OSB interval.
-Aligning with the intuition from the Global and Sliced construction definitions, the Sliced intervals are less conservative as seen by their lower over-coverage and significantly smaller average lengths.
-Importantly, both Sliced constructions are shorter on average compared to the OSB interval, with the Sliced Inverted showing an $18.7$\% reduction in average length and the Sliced Optimized showing a $11.1$\% reduction in average length.
+Both Global interval constructions and OSB dramatically over-cover, which highlights the conservatism of the Global constructions.
+These estimated coverage values indicate that within each observation's \bergerboos set, there is a parameter setting against which the method has to protect that is substantially more difficult to cover than the true realistic parameter setting.
+The Sliced intervals show lower over-coverage and significantly smaller average lengths, and both Sliced constructions are shorter on average compared to the OSB interval, with the Sliced Inverted interval showing an $18.7$\% reduction in average length and the Sliced Optimized showing a $11.1$\% reduction in average length.